There’s no doubt that pee pads are the easiest, most stress-free way to potty train dogs indoors, but how do you know which one is best?

 A puppy should finish all of his vaccines before going outside.
 In the meantime, you need to make sure he doesn’t soil in the house by using pee pads.

 Don’t want to be committed to using pee pads forever?
 Keep in mind that you can always stop using the pads later on.
 Just be sure to do it gradually while transitioning to outdoor potty training.

-Whether it’s a super hot day where the pavement can scorch your dog’s paws, or a crazy snowstorm which makes it difficult to go outside, weather is a very important factor in potty training your dog.
+Whether it’s a hot day where the pavement can scorch your dog’s paws or a snowstorm which makes it difficult to go outside, climate is a very important factor in potty training your dog.

 Either way, if you decide to stay inside, you need to make sure a pee pad is available, and that your dog knows where to find it.

 If you’re running a busy schedule, then walking your dog several times a day may not be a real option.

 While large-breed dogs might get away with that, small to medium dogs have a relatively small bladder, and it will be difficult for them (not to say unhealthy) to hold their bladder for a long time.